16 Feb – 7 March 2026 | CESA X VIT Mumbai

 Event Flow

-Final deadline to submit the abstract or PPT in the prescribed format.
-Submissions evaluated on innovation, feasibility, and clarity.
+Submit the abstract or PPT in the prescribed format.
+Submission evaluated on innovation, feasibility and clarity.

 Prize Pool